 For the 2021-2022 school year, the application portal is open for applicants to the wait pool.
 Once you submit the initial Application form, you will then receive access to the Applicant Checklist which outlines the remaining steps of the process.

 As parents, you can provide us with insights about the applicant that no one else can.
-Your statement will help us learn more about your child and your family.
-The Parent Statement Form is available to you once you submit the initial application form.
+Your responses will help us learn more about your child and your family.
+The Parent Form is available to you once you submit the initial application form.

 Submit results from any standardized testing or educational evaluation that a student has completed in the last two years.
 Examples include the WISC, DAS, CogAT, Stanford Binet, MAP testing, ERB, ISEE, SSAT, HSPT, PSAT 8/9, and Pre-ACT, among others.
 There is no need for the applicant to take more than one test, and the Admission Committee does not prefer one test over another.